Frequently Asked Questions

 How Much Does it Cost?
-I charge £20 for an introductory session of 1 hour.
-After this sessions are £40 per hour.
+I charge £50 for face to face sessions.
 I am sometimes able to offer a reduced fee for students and those on a low income, please ask me about this.
-Payment can be made via bank transfer, the deatils of which I'll email to you if you choose to make an appointment.
+Payment can be made via bank transfer, the details of which I'll email to you if you choose to make an appointment.

 How long does counselling last?
 Each session usually lasts for an hour.
 If this feels too long we can talk about altering the length of the session.
 Some clients prefer long term counselling whilst others would prefer six to eight sessions, whilst some even find that just one or two are enough to make a difference.
 We can talk about what feels best for you in the initial appointment and make a plan together.
 I will regularly check in with you to see how you are feeling about the sessions.
 You are free to end the counselling at any time.

 What happens if I need to cancel or change an appointment?
 A minimum of 24 hours notice is required for re-scheduling or cancelling an appointment.
 The full fee will be charged for sessions missed without such notice.
-If you need to cancel an appointment please call my mobile or send me an email.
+If you need to cancel an appointment please send me an email.

 Are the sessions confidential?
 The content of our work together is confidential with a few exceptions: as all professional counsellors, I regular see a supervisor for confidential sessions where we discuss my work to ensure I am working effectively and ethically.
 Whilst I might discuss any issues arising from my work with you, this is done in an anonymised way.
 In certain exceptional circumstances, if I felt you or others might be at risk of harm or in some legal circumstances, I might consider widening confidentiality but I would always endeavour to discuss this with you prior to taking any action.